-Join the B2W mailing list for bi-weekly updates for Scriptchat Sunday and Writer Wednesday for writing tips and leads NOT on the blog … My Bang2write subscribers always get first dibs on opportunities!
+Join the B2W mailing list for weekly updates on writing tips and leads NOT on the blog … My Bang2write subscribers always get first dibs on opportunities I hear about!
 You can also download my FREE 28 page PDF ebook, The Ultimate Blueprint On How *Not* To Write Female Characters.
 CLICK HERE TO SUBSCRIBE.

 For B2W offers and free stuff first, join my EMAIL LIST